Kristen's Content & Curation

 Over the 6 weeks the MOOC was in session faculty and staff co-facilitated sessions held concurrently on both campus.
 Over 100 community members participated in the project, see Fordham EdTech Resource: Events for more information.

-The topics included: History of Education | Theories of Education and Learning | Digital Literacies | Innovations to Curriculum | Pedagogy and Assessment | Institutional Change. |
+History of Education | Theories of Education and Learning | Digital Literacies | Innovations to Curriculum | Pedagogy and Assessment | Institutional Change.

 In January 2020, the Reimagining Higher Education pilot launched at Fordham that aims to contribute to the creation of an innovative and connected culture at Fordham, equipped to reimagine the Jesuit University for the 21st Century.
 I was selected to participate in the reading group, see syllabus, and information about the speaker series throughout the spring semester.